diffblue/gitlab/doc/user/application_security/dependency_scanning/index.md

   <li>
     <a id="notes-regarding-supported-languages-and-package-managers-1"></a>
     <p>
-      This version of Java is not supported by the FIPS-enabled image of <code>gemnasium-maven</code>.
+      Support for this version of Java is deprecated and is planned to be removed in the GitLab 16.0 release.
+Additionally, this version of Java is not supported by the FIPS-enabled image of <code>gemnasium-maven</code>.
     </p>
   </li>
   <li>